Thaification: Education

 The second set of policies consists of policies applied nationally, but that disproportionately affect fringe groups.
 One example of this is the prescribed use of Central Thai language in schools.
-This had little effect on the Central Thai (Thai Siam) and Thai Chinese who used the language as a native language, but made diglossia of speakers of Isan in the northeast, of Northern Thai (คำเมือง) in the north, Southern Thai in the south, and of Pattani Malay (ยาวี) in the deep south.
+This had little or no effect on the central Thais, or the Siamese people, who already used the language as a native but made bilinguals of speakers of Isan in the northeast, of Northern Thai (คำเมือง) in the north and of Pattani Malay (ยาวี) in the south.

 Harsher methods were imposed on the Thai Chinese.
 After the People's Republic of China was founded in 1949, a series of anticommunist Thai military juntas, starting with that of right-wing dictator Plaek Phibunsongkhram, sharply reduced Chinese immigration and prohibited Chinese schools in Thailand.
 Thai Chinese born after the 1950s had "very limited opportunities to enter Chinese schools".
-Those Thai Chinese who could afford to study overseas studied English instead of Chinese for economic reasons.
-As a result, the Chinese in Thailand have "almost totally lost the language of their ancestors", and are gradually losing their Chinese identity.
+Those Thai Chinese who could afford to study overseas studied English, instead of Mandarin Chinese for economic reasons.
+As a result, the Chinese in Thailand have "almost totally lost the language of their ancestors" and are gradually losing their Chinese identity.

 Encouraging Thai nationalism

-A third set of policies was designed to encourage Thai nationalism in the nation's peoples.
-Examples include the promotion of the king as a national figurehead, saluting the flag in school and the twice daily broadcasts of the national anthem (เพลงชาติ; RTGS: phleng chat) on radio and television at 08:00 and 18:00 as well as in public spaces.
+A third set of policies was designed to encourage Thai nationalism in the nation's peoples such as the promotion of the king as a national figurehead and saluting the flag in school and the twice-daily broadcasts of the national anthem (เพลงชาติ; RTGS: phleng chat) on radio and television at 08:00 and 18:00 as well as in public spaces.
 Encouraging Thai nationalism had the intended side effect of discouraging other loyalties, such as that to Laos, stemming from the central Thais' fear of Lao cultural and political dominance in the Isan region and that of Malay (มลายู; RTGS: malayu) in the south.